Bruno-Paulo/PETs/dataset/README.md

   | **ZKP**  | Illustrate how sensitive attributes, such as smoking status or average glucose level, can be used to construct proofs to validate calculations without revealing the underlying data. |
   | **TEE**  | Simulate secure computations to predict attributes such as stroke status or heart disease demonstrating how TEEs can protect the computation logic.                                   |
   | **SMPC** | Partition the dataset by occupation or address to demonstrate how to perform collaborative computation across institutions while maintaining privacy.                                 |

+---

+> This shared dataset serves as a **common thread** through all tutorials - making the exercises relatable, practical and domain-specific.